+1. Duties:

-- 1. Duties: - a.
-The commission shall recommend a budget plan for expenditures from the environment and natural resources trust fund and shall adopt a strategic plan as provided in section 116.P.08. - b.
-The commission shall recommend expenditures to the legislature from the Oil Overcharge money under MS 4.071. - c.
-Additional duties prescribed in law.
-(See Exhibit 1) - 2.
-In addition, and in pursuit of C. I. above, the LCCMR reviews and acts upon information provided from the following sources: Co-Chair (s), Executive Committee, LCCMR members, Subcommittees, Staff, Legislature, State, federal and local agencies, citizens and private sector. - 3.
-The recommendations, findings, and observations of the LCCMR are forwarded to the appropriate agencies or entities under the signature of the Co-Chair(s) or Director.
+- a.
+The commission shall recommend a budget plan for expenditures from the environment and natural resources trust fund and shall adopt a strategic plan as provided in section 116.P.08. - The commission shall recommend expenditures to the legislature from the Oil Overcharge money under MS 4.071 and Great Lakes Protection Account under M.S.
+116Q.02. - 2.
+In addition, and in pursuit of C. I. above, the LCCMR reviews and acts upon information provided from the following sources: Co-Chair (s), Executive Committee, LCCMR members, Subcommittees, Staff, Legislature, State, federal and local agencies, citizens and private sector.

+- 3. The recommendations, findings, and observations of the LCCMR are forwarded to the appropriate agencies or entities under the signature of the Co-Chair(s) or Director.
 This includes approving proposed amendments to project work programs. - 4.
-Emerging Issues Account Criteria (See Exhibit 2) - 5.
+Emerging Issues Account Criteria (See Exhibit 1) - 5.
 Quorum requirements - a.
-A majority of members constitutes a quorum.
+A majority of members constitutes a quorum. - b.
+EXCEPTION all final funding recommendations must receive at least 12 members voting in the affirmative per M.S.
+116P.05, Subd.
+2. - 6.
+LCCMR appoints Technical Advisory Committees/Panels. - a.
+Technical Advisory groups to advise on strategic planning and funding recommendation per MS 116P.09 - 7.
+Conflicts of interest prohibitions and procedures